 And to your surprise, you even find food being cooked in bamboo tubes.
 Fascinating right?

-My visit to Umswai Valley will always be special.
 The Hill Tiwa culture has opened my eyes to wider possibilities of leading a sustainable life.
-It is one of the most fascinating cultures of India and I believe the whole world can benefit from the practices of the Hill Tiwa tribe.
+It is one of the most fascinating cultures of India and I believe that the whole world can benefit from the practices of the Hill Tiwa tribe.

 Who are the Hill Tiwas?